Book Launch Event for Alan Hovhaness

 Presented by WILLIAM HOLST

-TUESDAY, OCTOBER 7, 2025 at 7:00pm
+TUESDAY, OCTOBER 28, 2025 at 6:00pm

-Glendale, CA 91203
+Glendale, CA 91205

 Alan Hovhaness was one of the most prolific classical composers of the 20th century.
-He created over five hundred compositions and sixth-seven symphonies.
+He created over five hundred compositions and sixty-seven symphonies.
 He was a master of counterpoint and an intellectual, yet he had many different sides to his personality, from being a polite, distinguished gentleman to a wild savage, idealistic and old-fashioned man to a sexy womanizer.
 He understood human nature and emotion, and that is why his music touches peoples hearts and is loved by them, even though his music is built on an intellectual foundation.

 Hinako Fujihara Hovhaness was the wife, musical partner, and lifelong champion of composer Alan Hovhaness.
 A trained soprano and former performer with the Seattle Opera auxiliary chorus, Hinako met Alan in 1974 at a piano recital.
 They married in 1977, and from that point forward, she became his closest collaborator—both artistically and professionally.
 She founded and ran Hovhaness-Fujihara Music Company, managed Alan’s financial affairs, produced numerous recordings of his works, and performed in several of his symphonies.
 Her voice, a coloratura soprano, inspired multiple compositions and live performances.
 Hinako devoted her later years to preserving Alan’s musical legacy, serving as executive producer on numerous CD releases and documenting their life together.
 This book represents the culmination of that effort—a deeply personal account of the man behind the music, told by the person who knew him best.